 “Next time if we arrest you or catch you, we will beat you so much, kill you or put in prison”.

 The respondent remembered a handmade, wooden wall at the push-back place, where people who escaped from the Croatian authorities had to climb over.
-Farther below he recognized a river.
+Further below he recognized a river.

 After the two men had run away from the Croatian officers, they began to walk back through a forest where they passed a small road and found a taxi.
 The respondent reported about many evidences of police practices, such as destroyed phones and torn jackets.